 Primary memory has limited storage capacity and is volatile.
-Secondary memory overcome this limitation by providing permanent storage of data and in bulk quantity.
-Secondary memory is also termed as external memory and refers to the various storage media on which a computer can store data and programs.
+Secondary memory overcomes this limitation by providing permanent storage of data and in bulk quantity.
+Secondary memory is also termed external memory and refers to the various storage media on which a computer can store data and programs.
 The Secondary storage media can be fixed or removable.
-Fixed Storage media is an internal storage medium like hard disk that is fixed inside the computer.
-Storage medium that are portable and can be taken outside the computer are termed as removable storage media.
+Fixed Storage media is an internal storage medium like a hard disk that is fixed inside the computer.
+A storage medium that is portable and can be taken outside the computer is termed removable storage media.

 Difference between Primary Memory and Secondary Memory:

 |Primary memory is directly accessed by the Central Processing Unit(CPU).

 |Secondary memory is not accessed directly by the Central Processing Unit(CPU).
 Instead, data accessed from a secondary memory is first loaded into Random Access Memory(RAM) and is then sent to the Processing Unit.

 |RAM provides a much faster-accessing speed to data than secondary memory.
 By loading software programs and required files into primary memory(RAM), computers can process data much more quickly.